sophiasharif/CS131/hw3/README.txt

 sys	0m0.591s

+===== TIME BASED ON NUMBER OF THREADS ====

+To find the relationships between the number of threads and the runtime of pigz and Pigzj, I ran averaged the results of three time trials of running either program with 1, 2, 3, 4, 8, 12, and 16 threads.
+The number of cores available on SEASnet for my java program is 4, so per the specification, my program would not accept arguments to -p greater than 4.
+These were the real times for each of these trials:

+--- Pigzj ---
+1:  0m0.707s
+2:  0m1.034s
+3:  0m0.816s
+4:  0m0.741s
+8:  0m0.786s
+12: 0m0.625s
+16:	0m0.488s

+---- pigz ----
+1:	0m0.140s
+2:	0m0.129s
+3:	0m0.110s
+4:	0m0.171s
+8:	0m0.150s
+12:	0m0.083s
+16:	0m0.183s

+The data shows that for Pigzj, increasing the number of threads generally decreases runtime, notably after exceeding the core limit (4), suggesting efficient parallel processing beyond available cores, possibly due to hyper-threading or better management of I/O operations.
+Pigzj's lowest runtime at 16 threads indicates its scalability with threads.

+For pigz, runtime decreases initially with more threads, highlighting improved performance with parallel processing.
+However, the increase at 4 and 16 threads suggests potential overhead or less effective handling of threads beyond the physical core count, with optimal performance at 12 threads.

+Overall, pigz consistently outperforms Pigzj in terms of speed across all thread counts, demonstrating its efficiency in compressing files with varying numbers of threads, even though Pigzj shows a pattern of improved performance with increased threading, especially beyond the system's physical core limit.

 ===== COMPRESSION RATIO COMPARISON =====
 I used this script to find the sizes in bytes of the outputs of the three compression programs: